Izenda7Series/docs/ui/doc_import_report_dashboard_definition.rst

 Overwrite Confirmation pop-up
 ------------------------------

-The Overwrite Confirmation pop-up displays all existing reports and dashboards with their Cataegory.
+The Overwrite Confirmation pop-up displays all existing reports and dashboards with their Category/Subcategory.
 System admin can specify reports or dashboards to overwrite by ticking on the checkboxes then click **OK** button.

 .. figure:: /_static/images/ui/import_definition/DataSetup_Import_OverwriteConfirmation.PNG
    :align: center